Alaska Cruise

 • Sunscreen SPF 30+

-• Polarized sunglasses: glare off glaciers is intense
+• Polarized sunglasses: glare off glaciers and water is intense

 • Bug spray: Alaska can be buggy in wooded areas